NBC Insider Exclusive

 Bad Bunny attends an event wearing a yankees hat

-Singer, rapper, and actor Bad Bunny will be the Musical Guest for Saturday Night Live's Season 50 finale.
+Singer, rapper, and actor Bad Bunny returned as Musical Guest for Saturday Night Live's Season 50 finale, with Host Scarlett Johansson.
 He released his sixth studio album, DeBÍ TiRAR MáS FOToS, on January 5, 2025.
 The three-time Grammy winner's album spent three consecutive weeks at No. 1 on the Billboard 200.

 The Puerto Rican artist was Host and Musical Guest for Season 49's October 21 episode (watch the sketches here), and was a big part of the SNL50 anniversary celebrations.
 In addition to appearing twice during the three-hour anniversary special on February 16 — including his role as Santiago, the "hot brother" of Marcello Hernández's Domingo, in the "Vow Renewal" sketch — he also performed at the SNL: The Homecoming Concert.